Crystal-SDS/Crystal-Introspection/README.md

         self.register_metric(self.account, -1)
 ```

+Metric classes (inheriting from AbstractMetric) must implement the `execute()` method and can implement the optional `on_read()` and `on_finish()` methods.

+* `execute()`: This method is the main interception point.
+If the metric needs access to the data flow or needs to know when the request has finished, it has to call `self._intercept_get()` or `self._intercept_put()`.

+* `on_read()`: this method is called if the metric has previously called `self._intercept_get()` or `self._intercept_put()`.
+All read chunks will enter this method.

+* `on_finish()`: this method is called if the metric has previously called `self._intercept_get()` or `self._intercept_put()`.
+This method is called once the request has been completed.

 There are three types of metrics supported:

 * `stateless`: the default type.
 When the metric is published (typically at one second intervals), the internal value is reset to 0.

 * `stateful`: when the metric is published, the internal value is not reset.
 Thus, the value can be incremented/decremented during the next intervals.
+In a previous example, a stateful metric is used to count the active PUT requests: whenever a request is intercepted the metric value is incremented, and when the request finishes the metric value is decremented.
+At periodic intervals the metric value is published, showing how many concurrent requests are being served at a given instant.

 * `force`: this type of metric is published directly after the call to register_metric instead of being published at intervals.